 pad_name <pad_name_entry>

+Aggressor_Only

+The Aggressor_Only entry is optional and is indicated by the string “Aggressor_Only” without the quotation marks.

-Aggressor_Only Multi-line models may describe only a subset of a coupled structure (e.g., a 64-line bus may be described by a four-line model).
+Multi-line models may describe only a subset of a coupled structure (e.g., a 64-line bus may be described by a four-line model).
 As a result, while the interconnects at the edges of the model may induce crosstalk onto other interconnects nearby, being on the edge of the model, they may not themselves experience the full crosstalk impact that the corresponding interconnect experiences in the real, full structure.
-The optional Aggressor_Only column entry is allowed on all terminal locations for I/O terminals to indicate such incomplete coupling.
+The Aggressor_Only column entry is allowed on all terminal locations for I/O terminals to indicate such incomplete coupling.
 Terminals that include the Aggressor_Only entry may not be suitable to be simulated as victims, as they do not experience the full coupling present in the real physical structure.
 If an I/O terminal is not identified as Aggressor_Only, then the interconnect to that I/O terminal includes coupling to all interconnections deemed necessary for coupled signal analysis.
 If a particular terminal is identified as Aggressor_Only, then the entire path of the associated pin_name is to be considered Aggressor_Only.

-Touchstone Files

-For an Interconnect Model using File_TS with N ports, N equals the number of ports present in the data of the associated Touchstone 1.x file, or the value associated with the [Number of Ports] keyword in the associated Touchstone 2 file.
-The Number_of_terminals entry in the Interconnect Model shall be an integer equal to N+1.
-Terminal rules are described below:

-The EDA tool shall use the pin_name or signal_name specified for the associated terminal “N+1” entry as the reference node for each of the N ports.
-For an Interconnect Model with N ports, the terminals and ports are associated as follows:

-Terminal Port

-1 1

-2 2

-…

-N N

-N+1 reference

-Terminal N+1 shall be either directly connected to a pin with a signal_name of POWER or GND, or connected to a pad or buffer terminal which is in turn connected to a pin with a signal_name of POWER or GND.

-For an Interconnect Model using File_TS0 with N ports, N equals the number of ports present in the data of the associated Touchstone 1.x file, or the value associated with the [Number of Ports] keyword in the associated Touchstone 2 file.
-The Number_of_terminals entry in the Interconnect Model shall be an integer equal to N. Terminal rules are described below:

-The EDA tool shall use Node 0 as the reference node for each of the N ports.
-For an Interconnect Model with N ports, the terminals and ports are associated as follows:

-Terminal Port

-1 1

-2 2

-…

-N N

-The Terminal_types Buffer_I/O, Pad_I/O and Pin_I/O are used only for any single terminal of a buffer described by the [Model] keyword and for any Model_type subparameter listed in Section 5, Table 1.
-The Model_types Series and *_diff are used for two-terminal configurations, and their terminals are described by two separate Buffer_I/O, Pad_I/O and Pin_I/O Terminal_type lines.

 Connecting Pins, Pads and Buffer Terminals